Post Summary: Is Rovinj Worth Visting? Yes. Here are seven reasons why you need to add Rovinj to a Croatia Itinerary.

 Rovinj on the Istrian Peninsula of Croatia is on our absolute must-do list of Croatia.
-So is Plitvice Lakes…and Dubrovnik…and at least one island.
+So are Plitvice Lakes…and Dubrovnik…and at least one island.
 Okay, so all of Croatia is a must-do, but Rovinj in Istria is reaaaaly a must-do.
 I say that because everyone knows Dubrovnik and Plitvice are amazing destinations, and yet no one talks about Istria with the same gusto and passion as they do those places.
 And for the life of me…I can’t figure out why.

 Do you not like magical European towns with cobblestone streets, fresh seafood, and perfectly blue water?